andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/using-sql-sever-synonyms-entity-framework-integrated-security.md

 **Details**

-  * We're using &#8220;Integrated Security=True&#8221; in our connection string to the database (in web.config)
+  * We're using "Integrated Security=True&#8221; in our connection string to the database (in web.config)
   * The Application Pool in which our app resides is running under a domain service account (ie, not the default identity)
   * Our application primarily talks to one database, but there is information in _another_ database that we need to pull into our app
   * To access the data in that other database, we've chosen to create a [Synonym][1]

-Every bullet point in this scenario is normal and valid, until you get to the part about using &#8220;Integrated Security=True&#8221; in your connection string&#8230;
+Every bullet point in this scenario is normal and valid, until you get to the part about using "Integrated Security=True&#8221; in your connection string&#8230;

 <a name="login-failed" class="jump-target"></a>

 ### Login failed for user &#8216;NT AUTHORITY\ANONYMOUS LOGON'

 If we had chosen to use SQL Server authentication in our conenction string, and passed in a username and password for a SQL Server login that had permissions to the database, things would have worked out perfectly.
 I know this because that's what I had been doing in my own application.
-I started running into the &#8220;Login failed&#8230;&#8221; error message once I switched to Integrated Security.
+I started running into the "Login failed&#8230;&#8221; error message once I switched to Integrated Security.

-For some reason &#8220;Integrated Security=True&#8221; that throws Entity Framework for a loop.
+For some reason "Integrated Security=True&#8221; that throws Entity Framework for a loop.
 It accesses the database used in the `DbContext` instance just fine, but the second a line of code needs to use the object mapped to the _Synonym_, **boom**&#8230; crash&#8230; error&#8230;

 <a name="reolving-error" class="jump-target"></a>